SaferVPN claims to have blazing speeds and unlimited access with zero limits.

 How does SaferVPN feel about P2P and Torrenting?

 Good news: SaferVPN allows torrenting.
 Bad news: it’s only on select servers; namely those in Spain, Canada, and the Netherlands.

-So if you’re trying to get content from those locations, you’re in luck, but if you want a VPN that gives you P2P access to more locations, we suggest another VPN.
+So if you’re trying to get content from those locations, you’re in luck, but if you want a VPN that gives you P2P access to more locations, we suggest these top VPNs for torrenting.

 Logging Policy: Minimal, but it’s there

 Like other VPN companies, SaferVPN claims zero logging.

 If you’re familiar with VPNs, you probably know by now that companies tend to advertise that they have a “zero log policy”, and whether they do or not is hit or miss.